PriyeshDave/Projects/Road Traffic Severity Classification/README.md

 based on the other 31 features.

 ### 🧾Description:
 This data set is collected from **Addis Ababa Sub-city Police Departments** for master's research work.
 The data set has been prepared from manual records of road traffic accidents of the year 2017-20.
 All the sensitive information has been excluded during data encoding and finally it has 32 features and 12316 instances of the accident.

+#### :bar_chart: Exploratory Data Anaylysis:
+Exploratory Data Analysis is the first step of understanding your data and acquiring domain knowledge.

-#### Data Preprocessing:
+#### :hourglass: Data Preprocessing:
 The dataset has around 16 features with missing values.
 This missing values are imputed using **Predictive Imputation** technique where I used the known values to predict the missing values.

 #### Handeling data imbalance:
 The Dataset was quite imbalanced with 10415 records with Slight injury, 1743 records withSerious injury anf just 158 records with Fatal injury.
 I used **SMOTETomek** method for balancing the dataset.

-#### Features Selection:
+#### :mag_right: Features Selection:
 On using **Cramer's V** test, I found that some features were moderately correlated so I removed the features with collinearity.

 #### Model Training: